Dreammaster13/blockchain-for-devs-book/content/part-1-blockchain-networks-concepts/mining-and-mining-pools/how-does-mining-work.md

 When a miner is successful at finding the proper nonce, they broadcast the block to the network, and other nodes will validate it and eventually add it to their chains.

 To see a visualization of the mining process in your browser, go to [http://yogh.io/#mine:last](http://yogh.io/#mine:last)

+Next, we will cover [mining rewards and mining difficulty](/content/part-1-blockchain-networks-concepts/mining-and-mining-pools/mining-rewards-and-difficulty.md).

 [^1]: A hash function is "cryptographically broken" when it fails to meet one of the criteria for cryptographic hash functions outlined in the previous chapter on [hash functions](/content/part-1-blockchain-networks-concepts/blockchain-cryptography/blockchain-cryptography-overview/hash-functions.md).
 [^2]: A nonce in this context is a field in the header that doesn't matter, except when it comes to making the hash come out different.